JorgeReus/k8s-user-auth/article.md

 3. Test it with `kubectl get secret --user=test-oidc`

 ## Conclusion
-As we can saw, k8s has a lot of flexibility regarding user authentication and authorization, you can implement anything as you want as long as k8s reaches it.
+As we can se, k8s has a lot of flexibility regarding user authentication and authorization.
+You can implement anything as you want as long as k8s is able to reach it.
 Be sure to test your solution, using tools like terratest, ansible tests and/or unittests!

-So as a summary:
+As a summary,
-1. Use Certificates if you don't have and IDP that all of the users share and you don't care about certificate rotation.
+1. Use Certificates Requests(CRD) if you do not have any IDP included so you don't have to worry about rotation.
-2. User OIDC if you have and IDP that supports it, you have a lot of users using several IDP's and you want to enforce ephemeral tokens.
+2. If you have User OIDC and IDP which supports it, that means you have a lot of users using several IDP's and you want to enforce **bephemeral tokens**.
-3. You have your own authentication and authorization method or you want to have full control over them token lifecycle.
+3. Use WAF token authentication if you have your own authentication and authorization methods or you want to have full control over them token lifecycle.

 As an extra tip, you can use OIDC in managed environments, like EKS, GKE, etc. using  [kube-oidc-proxy](https://github.com/jetstack/kube-oidc-proxy).